 This storyboard does not have a description.

-The French realized that they couldn't withstand the cannons, so they chose to attack Braddock as he was passing the Monongahela River.
+The French realized they could not withstand the cannons, and decided to ambush Braddock's army as he crossed the Monganela river.

 Explore Our Articles and Examples